gauravgahlot/image-cloner/README.md

 ```

 - You can tag and push the image to a registry of your choice.
-- If you are using Kind, you can load this using the command:
+- If you are using Kind, you can load this image using the command:

 ```sh
 kind load docker-image image-cloner:v1
 ```

 Note: If you have changed the Docker image name or tag, don't forget to update
-the same in the [deployment][2] specification.
+the same in the [deployment][4] specification.

 ## Deploy Image Cloner